The Book: Third Edition

 Updates

-Effective Python: Second Edition is now available for preorder.
+Effective Python: Third Edition is now available for preorder!
 Follow this link to buy your copy in advance.
-It will ship in mid-November (2019) once the book has finished printing and is stocked in the warehouse.
+It will ship in late November 2024 once the book has finished printing and is stocked in the warehouse.
 Digital editions will become available when the physical book ships or sooner.